MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-latest-preview-api-diff.md

 ---
 author: QuinnRadich
-title: Windows 10 build 16225 API changes
+title: Windows 10 build 16332 API changes
-description: Developers can use the following list to identify new or changed namespaces in Windows 10 SDK Preview Build 16190
+description: Developers can use the following list to identify new or changed namespaces in the current Windows 10 SDK Preview Build
-keywords: what's new, whats new, update, flighted, flights, API, 16225 ms.author: quradic ms.date: 7/6/2017 ms.topic: article
+keywords: what's new, whats new, update, flighted, flights, API, 16332 ms.author: quradic ms.date: 7/25/2017 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-redirect_url: windows-10-latest-preview-api-diff
 ---

-# New APIs in the Windows 10 SDK Preview Build 16225
+# New APIs in the Windows 10 SDK Preview Build 16332

-New and updated API namespaces have been made available to [Windows Insiders](https://insider.windows.com/) in the Windows 10 SDK Preview Build 16225.
+New and updated API namespaces have been made available to [Windows Insiders](https://insider.windows.com/) in the Windows 10 SDK Preview Build 16332.

-Below is a full list of prelease documentation published for namespaces added or modified since the last public Windows 10 release, [Version 1703](windows-10-version-1703-api-diff.md). **Please note that prerelease documentation may be incomplete and subject to change, and these APIs may be renamed or removed in subsequent builds.**
+Below is a full list of prelease documentation published for namespaces added since the last public Windows 10 release, [Version 1703](windows-10-version-1703-api-diff.md). **Please note that prerelease documentation may be incomplete and subject to change, and these APIs may be renamed or removed in subsequent builds.** Also attached is a list of API namespaces changed or renamed since the previous SDK preview build.

 ## windows.applicationmodel